-An end-of-life doula (sometimes referred to as a death midwife) assists in the dying process much like a birth doula or midwife does during the birthing process.
+A Death Doula (sometimes referred to as an end-of-life midwife) assists in the dying process much like a birth doula or midwife does during the birthing process.
 It is a non-medical, community-based role aimed to help families cope with dying by recognizing it as a natural and important part of life.

 Doulas are available through all stages of the process, from notice of terminal diagnosis through active dying and death.
 Hiring a doula is helpful in many ways.
 We:

-In addition to hourly and daily consultations, we offer 3 End-of-Life Support Plans that involve unlimited access to your doula electronically and by phone, daily visits during active stage of dying, hourly visits through death, bereavement and grief processing following death.
+In addition to hourly and daily End-of-Life Support Services, we offer 3 End-of-Life Support Plans that involve unlimited access to your doula electronically and by phone, daily visits during active stage of dying, hourly visits through death, bereavement and grief processing following death.

 Visits are generally in-home or facility visits with the dying person and their loved ones.
 These visits are customized and look different for everyone but generally include: